renatobanzai/iris-multimodel-suite/readme.md

 ```

 ### My own model
-I have used on science fish a document based model to store on globals more than on text.
-So inside there is a dictionary with
+I have used on science fish a combination of document and graph model database to store on globals more than on text.
-values that helps me to make the graph richer (with url image, global adress, and other data).
+So inside the ^fish there is a dictionary with values that helps me to make the chart richer and more interactive (with url image, global adress,
+ and other data).
 This can be observed on methods:

 ```python
 # __main__.py